 It is no secret that college is expensive.
 I mean….really expensive.
-In 2015, the average in-state public college cost more than $19,000 per year (source: Collegeboard.org).
+In 2017, the average in-state public college costs more than $25,000 per year (source: Collegeboard.org).
 The thing is – that total does not even include the cost of books.
 That, my friends, will cost you extra.

 - How to Find College Scholarships

 - Five Smart Money Tips for College Students

 - Help Your College Student Live Within Their Means